feagi/feagi-core/docs/ARCHITECTURE.md

                             ↓
                     feagi-inference-engine (application)

-Note: feagi_data_serialization and feagi_connector_core are also workspace members.
+Note: feagi-data-serialization and feagi-connector-core are also workspace members.
 ```

 ## Platform Support